jboss-set/bug-clerk/README.md

 * [Drools - Drools - Business Rules Management System (Java&trade;, Open Source)](http://www.drools.org/ "http://www.drools.org/")
 * [Java A&zwnj;PI to acess Bugzilla](http://stackoverflow.com/questions/630095/is-there-a-java-api-to-access-bugzilla)

+## How to run it ?

+You need to have credentials to access BugZilla and file it in the provided example file (remove the .example) extension.

+You also need to add the file 'org/jboss/jbossset/bugclerk/smtp/config.properties' to your classpath to configure sending report email.
+If not the properties are missing, BugClerk will simply NOT send email.

 ## **Checks**

 _Pretty much like a [Checkstyle]() or [PMD](http://github.com/pmd/pmd) configuration, BugClerk values resides in the number of things it can checks.
 So, please to do hesitate to post "check request" on the [issue tracker](https://github.com/jboss-set/bug-clerk/issues/).